soixantecircuits/standard-settings/README.md

 ## Why

-No more `cp config.sample.json config.json`
+No more `cp config.sample.json config.json`.

 Your app presents a `settings/settings.default.json` which is always included.
-User or other developer needing custom settings loads his custom settings which overrides the default settings.
+User, or other developer needing custom settings, loads his custom settings, overriding default settings.
-If a key is missing in user settings, it won't trigger errors, as a default value is in `settings.default.json` `standard-settings` offers multiple ways to change settings: `settings.json` file, command line arguments, environment variables.
+If a key is missing in user settings, it won't trigger any error, as a default value is in `settings.default.json`.
+`standard-settings` offers multiple ways to change settings: `settings.json` file, command line arguments, environment variables.
 Check below examples for usage and priority order.

 ## Usage